githubscientist/react-fsd61wde/README.md

 - Props are arguments passed into React components (from parent to child components) and are immutable.
 - State is managed within the component and can be changed.

+## Component lifecycle:

+- Each component in React has a lifecycle which you can monitor and manipulate during its three main phases:
+  1. **Mounting**: When the component is being inserted into the DOM.
+  2. **Updating**: When the component is being re-rendered as a result of changes to either its props or state.
+  3. **Unmounting**: When the component is being removed from the DOM.

+Note: Lifecycle methods are applicable only for class components.